Skip to main content

 RRP compliance adds $500 to $1,500 to the project for lead testing, containment, and proper cleanup.
 Don't skip it.
 Fines for non-compliance are steep, and lead dust is a real health risk for anyone living in the home during the work.

 More than half of Portland's housing stock was built before 1978.
-If your home is in that group and you're planning any exterior or structural work, lead paint should be part of your planning from the start.
+If your home is in that group, lead paint should be part of your planning from the start.
+Many pre-1940 Portland homes also have foundation problems worth checking.

 Permits